Zvenyhora

 Name Character Team

-Mykola Nademskyi a symbolic old man / a Tsar General Unowned
+Mykola Nademskyi Grandpa / General Unowned

-Polina Skliar-Otava a peasant Oksana / Roksana Unowned
+Polina Skliar-Otava Oksana / Roksana Unowned

-Heorhiy Astafyev Scythian leader Unowned
+Heorhiy Astafyev Scythian Leader (uncredited) Unowned

-Vladimir Uralskiy Peasant Unowned
+Vladimir Uralskiy Peasant (uncredited) Unowned